5jt/dyalog-cookbook/manuscript/10 Make me.md

 Notes:

 * The expression `%~dp0` in a batch file will give you the full path -- with a trailing `\` -- of the folder that hosts the batch file.
 In other words, `"%~dp0Make.dyapp"` would result in a full path pointing to `MyApp.dyapp`, no matter where that is as long as it is a sibling of the BAT file.

   You _must_ specify a full path because when the interpreter tries to find the DYAPP, the current directory is where the EXE lives, _not_ where the BAT file lives.

 * Checking `errorlevel` makes sure that in case of an error the batch file shows the return code and then pauses.

   That gets us around the nasty problem that when you double-click a BAT file, you see a black windows popping up for a split of a second and then it's gone, leaving you wondering whether it has worked alright or not.

   Now when an error occurs it will pause.
 In addition it will pass the value of `errorlevel` as return code of the batch script.

   However, this technique is suitable only for scripts that are supposed to be executed by a WCU [^WCU]; you don't want to have a pause in scripts that are called by other scripts.

 A> # The current directory
 A>
 A> For APLers, the current directory (sometimes called "working directory") is, when running under Windows, a strange animal.
 In general, the current directory is where "the application" lives.
-That means that if you start an application `C:\Program Files\Foo\Foo.exe` then for the application "Foo" the current directory will be `C:\Program Files\Foo`.
 A>
+A> That means that if you start an application `C:\Program Files\Foo\Foo.exe` then for the application "Foo" the current directory will be `C:\Program Files\Foo`.
+A>
 A> That's fine except that for APLers "the application" is _not_ the DYALOG.EXE, it's the workspace, whether it was loaded from disk or assembled by a DYAPP.
-When you double-click `MyApp.dyapp` then the interpreter changes the current directory for you: it's where the DYAPP lives, and that's fine from an APL application programmer's point of view.
+When you double-click `MyApp.dyapp` then the interpreter changes the current directory for you: it's going to be where the DYAPP lives, and that's fine from an APL application programmer's point of view.
 A>
 A> The same holds true when you double-click a workspace but it is _not_ true when you _load_ a workspace: the current directory remains what it was before, and that's where the Dyalog EXE lives.
+A>
-Therefore it's probably not a bad idea to change the current directory yourself _at the earliest possible stage_ after loading a workspace: call `#.FilesAndDirs.PolishCurrentDir` and your are done, no matter what the circumstances are.
+A> Therefore it's probably not a bad idea to change the current directory yourself _at the earliest possible stage_ after loading a workspace: call `#.FilesAndDirs.PolishCurrentDir` and your are done, no matter what the circumstances are.
 One of the authors is doing this for roughly 20 years now, and it has solved several problems without introducing new ones.

 ### The DYAPP file